cassiozen/mithryn-ttrpg/gm guide.md

 ## Principles for GMs

-### Information
+### Trust

-- Provide useful information about the game world as the characters explore it.
-- Players do not need to roll dice to learn about their circumstances.
+- This is not GM versus players.
+Everyone is here to create a collective story and have fun together.
+- Share full, fair information with players — never trick them by omission.
-- Be helpful and direct with your answers to their questions.
-- Respond honestly, describe consistently, and always let them know they can keep asking questions.
+- Be helpful and direct with your answers to their questions, and always let them know they can keep asking questions.

-### Difficulty

-- Default to context and realism rather than numbers and mechanics.
-- If something the players want to do is sincerely impossible, no roll will allow them to do it.
-- Is what the player describes and how they leverage the situation sensible?
-Let it happen.
-- Ability checks cover a great deal of uncertain situations and are often all that is necessary for risky actions.
+- Build trust by being consistent and honest; once players trust you, they’ll engage deeply.

 ### Narrative Focus

+- The rules exist to support the story, not to constrain it.
+- When mechanics slow things down or don’t fit the situation, make a ruling that moves the story forward.
+- A dagger to your throat will kill you, regardless of your expensive armor and impressive training.
 - Pay attention to the needs and wants of the players, then put realistic opportunities in their path.
-- A dagger to your throat will kill you, regardless of your expensive armor and impressive training.

-### Danger
+### Challenge

-- The game world produces real risk of pain and death for the player characters.
+- When a player’s approach is sensible and leverages the situation, let it work.
+- Ability checks should resolve uncertain, risky actions—but they’re not always needed.
-- Telegraph serious danger to players when it is present.
-The more dangerous, the more obvious.
+- Always telegraph serious danger clearly; the more deadly, the more obvious.
-- Put traps in plain sight and let the players take time to figure out a solution.
+- Show traps and hazards openly, giving players the chance to think, prepare, and solve.
-- Give players opportunities to solve problems and interact with the world.

-### Choice
+### Collaboration

+- Encourage input from the players about tone, pacing, and stakes.
-- Give players a solid choice to force outcomes when the situation lulls.
+- Allow players to shape the world through their questions, backstories, and choices.
-- Work together using this conversational method to keep the game moving.
+- Remember: you’re playing too.

 ## Setting